Has Your Car Been Written Off But You Still Owe Repayments? Here’s What You Can Do.

 From late February through early March, rain bombs and severe floods brought devastation across South East Queensland and New South Whales.
 With thousands of homes flooded, many residents lost countless valuable possessions, including their cars.

 If your car has been deemed a statutory write off by your insurance provider (meaning it isn’t considered to be worth repairing) but you still have a loan against it and owe repayments, you might be a bit confused about how to proceed.
+Understanding how to write off loan repayments in such situations is crucial to managing your finances effectively.

 What is a statutory write off?